Nevill Willmer: Biography

-He was also an artist of oil paintings detailing landscapes, mainly in Cambridgeshire and Mid Wales.
-He designed the Fellows' Garden in Clare College as well as one or two others in Cambridge but the Fellows' Garden is a lasting legacy of his vision.
+Willmer also created oil paintings detailing landscapes, mainly in Cambridgeshire and Mid Wales.
+He designed the Fellows' Garden in Clare College.
+He also designed at least one other in Cambridge but the Fellows' Garden is a lasting legacy of his vision.

 Willmer died in April 2001 at the age of 98 in Grantchester.

+Family

+He married Henrietta "Penny" Rowlatt in 1939; they had two sons and two daughters.

 His brother, Gordon Willmer, was a judge.
 His eldest brother, Arthur Willmer, was a first-class cricketer and British Army officer, who was killed during the Battle of the Somme.